Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic10/assignment10_flight_delays_kaggle.md

 )
 ```

-We'll train Xgboost with default parameters on part of data and estimate holdout ROC AUC.
+We'll train Xgboost with default parameters on a part of the data and estimate holdout ROC AUC.

 ```{code-cell} ipython3